 - Anti-Lock Brakes, Air Bags, or Daytime Running Lights

 - Passive Restraint

 Yes!
 Oklahoma motorists are allowed to provide proof of insurance on their electronic devices instead of needing to carry a paper ID card.
-Check with your insurance carrier to determine on what type of devices and in what format your digital insurance card is available.
+Check with your insurance carrier to determine what type of devices and in what format your digital insurance card is available.
 It still might be a good idea to keep a printed card in your vehicle anyway, just in case your phone isn’t charged when you get stopped and have to show proof of coverage.

 Drivers in Oklahoma who are caught driving without insurance will temporarily lose their driving privileges and have to pay a reinstatement fee once they can show proof of coverage.
-Additionally, some insurance companies increase your rates based on previous lapses in coverage.
+Additionally, some insurance companies increase their rates based on previous lapses in coverage.

 It is illegal for individuals to operate a motor vehicle in Oklahoma with the following BAC percentages: